domRiddle/ASF/IPC.md

 ```

 In comparison with `GET /Api/Structure`, this endpoint returns object of given type where all its values are encoded as string type of given property.

 ---

-## Authentication

-ASF IPC interface by default does not require any sort of authentication, as `IPCPassword` is set to `null`.
-However, if `IPCPassword` is enabled by being set to any non-empty value, every call to ASF IPC interface requires the password that matches set `IPCPassword`.
-If you omit authentication or input wrong password, you'll get `401 - Unauthorized` error.

-Authentication can be done through two generally-acceptable ways.

-### `Authentication` header

-In general you should use HTTP request headers, by setting `Authentication` field with your password as a value.
-The way of doing that depends on the actual tool you're using for accessing ASF's IPC interface, for example if you're using `curl` then you should add `-H 'Authentication: MyPassword'` as a parameter.
-This way authentication is passed in the headers of the request, where it in fact should take place.

-### `password` parameter in query string

-Alternatively you can append `password` parameter to the end of the URL you're about to call, for example by calling `/Api/Command/version?password=MyPassword` instead of `/Api/Command/version` alone.
-This approach is good enough for majority of use cases, as it's user-friendly and can be even saved as a bookmark, but obviously it exposes password in the open, which is not necessarily always appropriate.
-In addition to that it's extra argument in the query string, which complicates the look of the URL and makes it feel like it's URL-specific, while it applies to the entire IPC communication.

----

-Both ways are supported in exactly the same way and it's totally up to you which one you want to choose.
-We still recommend to use HTTP headers everywhere where you can, as usage-wise it's more appropriate than query string - query string is mainly left only for users as user-friendly way of bookmarking IPC URLs.

----

-## Cross-Origin Resource Sharing

-ASF by default has `Access-Control-Allow-Origin` header set to `*`.
-This allows e.g. JavaScript scripts  to access ASF IPC interface in third-party web GUIs or tools.
-However, this also means that somebody could potentially upload malicious script that would make calls to ASF without your awareness or approval.
-If you'd like to ensure that such situation won't happen, consider setting up `IPCPassword` appropriately.
-This way if any script wants to access ASF's IPC interface, it'll need to authenticate each request, as described above.

----